bmuschko/tooling-api-custom-model/README.md

 ## Invoking the tooling API

 As the next step we can execute the build that uses the custom model registered by the plugin with the tooling API.
 Navigate to the subdirectory `invocation` and execute the command `../gradlew run`.
 Executing the command will run a build for the `build.gradle` file in the directory named `sample` on the root level of the repository.
+If successfully executed, you'll see `JAVA PLUGIN IS FOUND` print out in console.